GMR UK: Create, Check and Use a Goods Movement Reference

 The process requires exact coordination between exporter, customs agent, and haulier.
 Because a GMR is directly linked to the planned crossing, it is usually created by the transport company or the appointed freight forwarder.

-- Link the MRNs: All MRNs for the loaded goods are then added to one GMR.
-The system validates the numbers electronically in real time.
+4. Link the required references: The customs or transit references required for that movement type are added to the GMR.
+The system validates the information electronically.
 If everything is correct, the GMR and its barcode are generated.

 The physical border becomes easier to cross because the digital border has already been cleared miles in advance.